benjvi/seven-ways-to-install-cert-manager/5-custom-package-repo/README.md

 ## Deploying

 With a `PackageRepository` available, we can now deploy in exactly the same way as we deployed Tanzu packages in previous sections.
+You may go back to `3-tanzu-package` and run `kubectl apply -f deploy/` to test this out.

 # Why